gtolle/gorm-revel-heroku-json-sample-app/README.md

-Here's a sample (but realistic) Go webapp that provides a JSON API using Revel and Gorm to connect with Heroku Postgres through their standard DATABASE_URL mechanism.
+Here's a sample (but somewhat realistic) Go webapp that provides a JSON API using Revel and Gorm to connect with Heroku Postgres through their standard DATABASE_URL mechanism.

 I just started learning Go, and found this app helpful to create.